lewagon/dotfiles/05-Rails/11-WX-MP-API/01-WX-API/README.md

 There is no `rake` here, and do not create your Rails app in `fullstack-challenges` ⛔

-You are going to use the minimal .
+You are going to use the minimal template.
 Here is the setup you need:

 ```bash
 cd ~/code/<user.github_nickname>